 For those sympathetic to the Christian faith

-About Emmaus House
+About Emmaus House in Harrogate, North Yorkshire

 At Emmaus House, all rooms are tastefully decorated, are fully furnished and have en-suite toilets and wash basins.
 We believe it is important that residents enjoy a feeling of homeliness, so each resident is encouraged to personalise their room with their own belongings.